Mimetis/Dotmim.Sync/docs/Orchestrators.rst

 * Schemas
 * Scopes

-Here is some example using these methods:
+Here is some examples using these methods:

 Get a table schema
 ----------------------